RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/decisions-authoring.md

     - property: `totalFraudAmount`
     - operation:
         - `greater than or equal to` for one column.
 Use header name: "Minimum Amount"
         - `less than` for the second column.
-Use header nam "Maximum Amount"
+Use header name "Maximum Amount"

     Note that for the second column you don't need to create a new fact pattern, you can reuse the existing one.